stone-payments/gocd-queue-monitor/README.md

 - Python 3
 - Pip

-Run to install the project dependencies:
+Use pip to install the project dependencies:
 ```
 pip install -r requirements.txt
 ```